Office to Prevent Gun Violence

 OPGV serves as a coordinating office, linking City initiatives, community-based non-profit organizations, and everyday New Yorkers in partnership to creating When compared to traditional municipal government, OPGV’s operation is unique as the office redefines community engagement and prioritizes true partnership with the people and organizations most affected by gun violence remains at the center of OPGV’s approach.

-In 2014, the NYC Council and the de Blasio administration launched the NYC Crisis Management System (CMS).
+In 2014, the NYC Council and the city launched the NYC Crisis Management System (CMS).
 This initiative simultaneously operates across 22 communities citywide in neighborhoods significantly impacted by gun violence and provides violence intervention and support systems.
 CMS consists of more than 50 community-based organizations providing various services to support those at the highest risk.

 OPGV ensures community-developed and led solutions and amplifies the voice, strength, and power that lies within.
 The programs and initiatives that highlight these efforts include: